avalkon/auto-refresh/README.md

 The auto-submit needs some more tuning, it seems to work well on longer (7+ minutes) tasks, not as well yet on shorter ones.
 Probably needs additional reference photos.

-Auto refresh now recognizes NTA and Acquire if available immediately from any state(except stopped), so if you want to submit and stop, you need to turn off the auto-refresh to not immediately grab another task.
+Auto refresh recognizes NTA and Acquire if available immediately from any state(except stopped), so if you want to submit and stop, you need to turn off the auto-refresh to not immediately grab another task.

-There is now a settings menu where you can turn off the sound, and enable or disable the auto-submit click.
+There is a settings panel where you can turn off the sound, and enable or disable the auto-submit click.
 If disabled, pressing the auto-submit button will still play a sound when it sees the appropriate timer position, which is useful for both testing and just as a notification/reminder.
+It is disabled by default.
+Test first.

-You can now change what sound is played by putting your own sound into the sounds folder and modifying the config.ini in any text editor, along with your own images if you need to change resolutions.
+You can change what sound is played by putting your own sound into the sounds folder and modifying the config.ini in any text editor, along with your own images if you need to change resolutions.
 You can also change the mouse positions and delay times in the same file, as well as modifying the sensitivity of the image recognition.
 Instructions/descriptions are provided in the file.